open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s-aks.md

 1. Navigate to `Home > Resource Groups > Resource Group Name` using Microsoft Azure via online.

 2. Select the Postgres DB.
-It will have a Type of `Azure Database for PostgreSQL Server`.
+It will have a Type of `Azure Database for PostgreSQL Flexible Server`.

-3. Under Settings in the left-hand menu, select **Connection Security**.
+3. Under Settings in the left-hand menu, select **Networking**.

 4. Under Firewall rules, select **Add current client IP address**.